8 Hospitality Sales Tips to Achieve Your Revenue Goals

 Go beyond photos and even videos by immersing your prospect in 360° panoramic tours of your location.
 There are a handful of virtual tour software brands commonly used in real estate, such as Matterport, CloudPano, 3DVista, and Kuula.
 DIGIDECK is another option— an immersive presentation platform that supports 360° virtual tours right in a proposal.

-4) Leverage Analytics During the Sales Process
+4) Leverage Analytics During the Hospitality Sales Process

 One difference between a good seller and a great seller is how they use data analytics.
 Analytics play a big role across the hospitality sales cycle, but especially in two areas: